I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the

 - Gently pour half of the flour into the stand mixer while it runs on low speed.
 Then add the milk.
 Add the rest of the flour, followed by the eggs, one at a time, and increase the speed to medium-low.
 Then add a teaspoon of vanilla extract and 1/4 teaspoon of real maple syrup.
 Remove the mixing bowl and drop small half-teaspoons of the set-aside butter-cinnamon mixture across the top of the batter.
 Fold this in gently with a rubber spatula.
 Scoop into paper-lined cupcake liners and bake for 14-16 minutes.

 - For the frosting, pour one half of a cup of heavy whipping cream into the bowl of a stand mixer with the whisk attachment and whisk on medium-high speed for one minute.
 Stop and add the powdered milk.
 Whisk for one more minute on the same speed.
 Stop and add the remaining teaspoon of vanilla and all the powdered sugar very slowly, then turn the mixer on to the lowest speed, and slightly increasing back up to medium-high as the powder is incorporated.
+After all the powdered sugar is mixed, add the jam and mix for one minute only.

 - Once you have a fluffy whipped topping (it should double to triple its original liquid size), pipe onto cupcakes that have cooled at least 15 minutes.
 Garnish each cupcake with fresh strawberries, if desired.
 Refrigerate if not serving immediately, but remove from fridge about an hour before serving.
 Makes about one dozen cupcakes.